anhnguyendepocen/stat133-fall-2015/README.md

 ## stat133-fall-2015

-This repository holds the course materials for the fall 2015 offering of Statistics 133 __Concepts in Computing with Data__ at UC Berkeley.
+This repository holds the course materials for the fall 2015 edition of Statistics 133 __Concepts in Computing with Data__ at UC Berkeley.

 Course website: [gastonsanchez.com/stat133](http://gastonsanchez.com/stat133)